 There are currently no events scheduled for the near future.

-This one-day event focuses on emission measurements and the FluoTime 300 photoluminescence spectrometer, with it's modular, complex but still easy-to-use set-up and time resolution down to a few picoseconds.
-Different kinds of samples, e.g., liquids in standard cuvettes, solid samples, films and powder, or even semiconductor wafers for in-line quality control can be investigated fast and reproducible.
+A new stop over of PicoQuants “Science in your lab” is in Vienna.
+Together with scientists of the Vienna University of Technology we organize a workshop ont fluorescence and methods to detect fluorescence and lifetimes of various molecules.
+This one-day event is focused on emission measurements and the FluoTime 300 photoluminescence spectrometer with it's modular, complex yet easy-to-use setup and time resolutions down to a few picoseconds.
+Various types of samples such as liquids in standard cuvettes, solid samples, films, powders or even semiconductor wafers for in-line quality control can be investigated in fast and reproducible way.